-The second section categorises in five chapters the club licensing criteria that have to be fulfilled.
-They are as follows: sporting criteria, infrastructure criteria, personnel and administrative criteria, legal criteria and financial criteria.
+The second section categorises in six chapters the club licensing criteria that have to be fulfilled.
+They are as follows: sporting criteria, football social responsibility criteria, infrastructure criteria, personnel and administrative criteria, legal criteria and financial criteria.
 Each criterion is graded according to its level of importance ("A", "B" or "C").